TestCentricity/testcentricity_web/README.md

     #==============
     # profiles for remotely hosted web browsers on the BrowserStack service
+    # WARNING: Credentials should not be stored as text in your cucumber.yml file where it can be exposed by anyone with access
+    #          to your version control system
     #==============

     browserstack: WEB_BROWSER=browserstack BS_USERNAME="<INSERT USER NAME HERE>" BS_AUTHKEY="<INSERT PASSWORD HERE>"